Iran–Pakistan gas pipeline: History

-Inception
+1950s-2009: Inception

 The idea was conceived by a young Pakistani civil engineer Malik Aftab Ahmed Khan (Sitara e Jurat), a graduate of NED University, in mid-1950, when an article of his was published by the Military College of Engineering, Risalpur, Pakistan.
 The article Persian Pipeline also mentioned the method for its protection along the hostile territory by establishing mini battalion-size cantonments along its proposed route through Balochistan/Sindh.
 The project was conceptualized in 1989 by Rajendra K. Pachauri in partnership with Ali Shams Ardekani and Sarwar Shar, former Deputy Foreign Minister of Iran.
 Pachauri proposed the plan to both Iranian and Indian governments.
 The government of Iran responded positively to the proposal.
-At the 2010 annual conference of the International Association of Energy Economics, Ardekani backed Pachauri's proposal.

-Timeline

-Discussions between the governments of Iran and Pakistan started in 1995.
-A preliminary agreement was signed in 1995.
+Discussions between the governments of Iran and Pakistan started in 1995; a preliminary agreement was signed that year.
 This agreement foresaw the construction of a pipeline from the South Pars gas field to Karachi in Pakistan.
 Later Iran proposed to extend the pipeline from Pakistan into India.
 In February 1999, a preliminary agreement between Iran and India was signed.

 In 2004 the project was revived after the UNDP's report Peace and Prosperity Gas Pipelines by Pakistani petroleum engineer, Gulfaraz Ahmed, was published in December 2003.
 The report highlighted the benefits of the pipeline to Pakistan, India and Iran.